gatsbyjs/gatsby/docs/docs/sourcing-from-yaml.md

 1. The `js-yaml` package installed earlier is imported.
 2. The `index.yaml` file is loaded and the content parsed.
 3. Through the use of Gatsby's `createPage()` api, the parsed file will be used to create some pages programmatically.
-4. Using the `pageContext` property, some additional data will be provided to each page.
+4. Using the `context` property, will allow every piece of data you add there, to be accessible in the page as a special prop named `pageContext` allowing it to be consumed.
+You can read more about it [here](https://www.gatsbyjs.org/docs/creating-and-modifying-pages/)

 ## Review of the steps so far